Back Arrow

 You can ask your client to give you access straight away by sending a request.
 Keep in mind that you will need to know their Google Ad account ID in order to use this method.

-Important: If you don’t see the options shown in the screenshots below, it means you don’t have a Google Ads Manager account and need to set one up.
+💡 Important: If you don’t see the options shown in the screenshots below, it means you don’t have a Google Ads Manager account and need to set one up.

 Here’s how to request access to someone else’s Google Ads account:

-Head to your Google Ads manager account
+1. Head to your Google Ads manager account.

-Access and security in Google Ads Manager
+Link Google Ads Manager accounts

 The easiest way to request access to Google Ads Accounts